You shall know the truth and the truth shall set you free

 UNREPENTANT FORNICATION, ADULTERY, VIOLENCE, AS WELL AS OTHER TYPES OF DANGEROUS BEHAVIOR DO JUSTIFY THE DREADFUL CHOICE OF DIVORCE

 This heading is a serious statement, because it does not mean that ‘some vows were made to be broken.’
-Rather, it means that marriage vows were repeatedly and irreparably broken without the consent, choice, and most often the knowledge of the rejected spouse, and the guilty partner refuses to repent because the person has lost interest in the marriage.
-The recovery of any important relationship, (our relationship with God, spouses and other people) pivots on repentance from the sin that causes the destruction.
+Rather, it means that marriage vows were repeatedly and irreparably broken without the consent, choice, and mostly the knowledge of the rejected spouse, and the guilty partner refuses to repent because the person has lost interest in the marriage, or chooses to continue manipulating the spouse to continue in sin.
+The recovery of any important relationship, (our relationship with God, spouses and other people) pivots on complete repentance from the sin that causes the destruction.
 True believers will choose to salvage the marriage (or other relationship) if it is at all possible, because Jesus commanded us to pursue peace under all circumstances, (1 Cor.
 7:10-16.)